 In the Atlantic during World War II, a ship and a German U-boat are involved in a battle, and both are sunk.
 The survivors from the ship gather in one of the boats.
-They are from a variety of backgrounds: an international journalist, a rich businessman, the radio operator, a nurse, a steward, a sailor and an engineer with communist tendencies.
+They are from a variety of backgrounds: an international journalist, a rich businessman, the radio operator, a nurse, a steward, a sailor, and an engineer with Communist tendencies.
 Trouble starts when they pull a man out of the water who turns out to be from the U-boat.Written by

 Col Needham <email@example.com>